Tanu-N-Prabhu/Python/README.md

 > <b>‪Cole Striler</b> - Data Scientist, Founder of Datafied<br>
 > I came across your GitHub and love your Jupyter Notebooks, especially the one on "<b>Predicting PewDiePie's daily subscribers</b>".
-I think you do a great job at explaining your work, which is something others can learn.
+I think you do a great job of explaining your work, which others can learn from.

 > <b>Laurence Watson</b> - Co-Founder & CEO, Treebeard<br>